ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

   * eDP FPC connector for 4Kp60 LCD panel
   * up to 2 x four-lane MIPI DSI connectors

-That makes for six displays in total but according to Radxa only four can be used concurrently.
+Six displays in total but according to Radxa only four can be used concurrently.

 ## Video input capabilities